How Much Does a Wedding Photographer Cost in 2019?

 Thanks to Perfocal's new and innovative booking method, you don't have to fork out a fortune for your amazing wedding photos.
 We can book photographers in-between their big shoots, right up until the last minute, so that you get incredible professional wedding photos at half the cost.
-Photographers with Perfocal do not need to market themselves, and we handle the editing, reducing the cost of having a pro photographer at your wedding.
+Photographers with Perfocal do not need to market themselves, and we handle the editing, all of which reduces the cost of having an amazing pro photographer at your wedding.

-Bottom line: It's worth it to Hire a Pro photographer for your Wedding Day
+Bottom line: Photography costs are worth it to hire a pro photographer for your wedding day

 A good photographer will capture all of the best aspects of the venue and the people within it.
 You’ve already spent a significant amount of money making sure everything is perfect for your wedding, make sure you’re able to revisit the memory forever with some great photos.